s1lverfish/ryu577.github.io/_posts/2018-10-07-competitive_coin_tossing.markdown

 \begin{equation}8b_{n}-8b_{n-1}+b_{n-3}=0\tag{11}\end{equation}

 Here, we make an educated guess ("[ansatz][ansatz]" in German - we will make two of these guesses in this section which can make some people feel uneasy.
-If that is so, skip to the next sub-section (7.1.2) where we solve the same equation in a more algorithmic manner).
+If that is so, skip to the next sub-section (7.1.2) where we solve the same equation in a 'more systematic' manner).

 We suspect the solution to this homogeneous equation might be: